► Level 1-5 autonomous car tech explained

 Level 4 driverless cars: fully autonomous in controlled areas

 - When?
-Due early to middle of next decade
+Due middle of the decade

 - Includes: Driverless cars, shared pods